Working with data#

 Chapter 4 of our course notes discusses how to store our data, indexing, column names, converting numpy arrays to pandas DataFrames, dates, and summarizing our data, especially by group.

-We’ll see with how to merge and reshape our data.
-I’ll also discuss SQL and the polar library, two alternatives to pandas.
+We’ll see how to merge and reshape our data.
+I’ll also discuss SQL and the polars library, two alternatives to pandas.

 DataFrames are the main way that we are going to organize our data.
 They come from the pandas package, which along with numpy, matplotlib, and a few others, form the core of our Python and finance toolbox.